BartekSadowski/PIPS/make_art.md

 meet with horizontal ones in a way that resembles a right angle.

 `"squares"` gives you an image created of smaller, colourful squares organized in a grid.
-The size and number squares as well as their colours are randomly determined.
-Moreover, half of the time, the generated squares will be rotated by a random angle.
+The size and number of squares as well as their colours are randomly determined.
+Moreover, half of the time the generated squares will be rotated by a random angle.
 To achieve the best effect of this kind of art, it is recommended to set smaller `inner_canvas` relative to `outer_canvas`.